 Before you give notice

-- Before either of you can give notice, it is a legal requirement that you must each have lived in a registration district in England or Wales for at least seven full days (eight nights), immediately before giving notice.
+- Before either of you can give notice, it is a legal requirement that you must each have lived in a registration district in England or Wales for at least seven full days (eight nights), immediately before giving notice

 - The statutory fee for giving notice must be paid by each person when attending the appointment.
-Additional fees will be charged if one or both parties are submitting a foreign divorce for consideration.

 - You must have decided the venue where your ceremony will take place.
-Your notices are valid only for the venue shown: if you change your mind about where your ceremony will take place after you have completed your notices, you will have to give fresh notices stating the new venue and pay the statutory fees again.
+Your notices are valid only for the venue shown: if you change your mind about where your ceremony will take place after you have completed your notices, you will have to give fresh notices stating the new venue and pay the statutory fees again

-- Notice can be given up to a year in advance of the ceremony date.
+- Notice can be given up to a year in advance of the ceremony date

 If you are being married in a Church of England or Church of Wales Church

-Documents needed to give notice
+When to give notice

 Please note that all documents must be originals – photocopies will not be acceptable, and if any documents are in a foreign language you must provide a translated copy.
 Notice cannot be taken if you cannot produce your documents.